parnianf/Movies-and-TV-Shows-Type-Classification/README.md

 # Netflix-And-Amazon-Movies-and-TV-Shows-Classification

-In this project, the aim is to get acquainted with machine learning methods by `scikit-learn` library.
+This project aims to classify movies and TV shows based on their type (i.e., movies or TV shows) using machine learning algorithms.

 This project is defined in four phases:
   * Phase 0: Exploratory Data Analysis(EDA)